Why disciplined execution is key to success

 #2 Discipline of Dashboards – the numbers don’t lie

-In order to break records, you have to keep records.
+To break records, you have to keep records.

-Being disciplined in execution means having benchmarks in place for your business – sales, customers, people, operations, finance – which you measure regularly.
+Being disciplined in execution means having benchmarks in place for your business – sales, customers, people, operations, and finance – which you measure regularly.

-Dashboards provide you with the insight as to how you’re executing against your plans.
+Dashboards provide you with insight as to how you’re executing your plans.
 On track or off track?
 As expected or way off the mark?
 Moving the business dials the right way or the wrong way?

 Having this level of discipline in your business will allow you to make empirically validated decisions, be more structured and systematic in your thinking and support you in the delivery and execution of your goals.